basedanarki/basedanarki/README.md

 - **[@_akhaliq](https://twitter.com/_akhaliq)** - The "market leader" in AI research paper amplification (🤗/papers).
 - **[@arXivBangers](https://twitter.com/arXivbangers)** - The new disruptive blasters of science... research paper amplification.

-###  🪄 Fun Fact: I grinded from *Rank #1 World in Magic: The Gathering Arena* from Unranked in 8 weeks!
+###  🪄 Fun Fact: I grinded to *Rank #1 World in Magic: The Gathering Arena* from Unranked in 8 weeks!

 Just like in every situation where someone gets astronomically lucky, this was based on timing.
 I'm not giving time to discover which game format and deck, if any, have great timing anytime soon —look at how fast AI, everything, is popping off!